Intelligent Design 4.0: Paradigm Evolution Toward the Agentic AI Era: Intelligent Design 4.0: Foundation Model-based Multi-Agent AI Systems

+Figure 7 illustrates an exemplar coordination among three agents (CGA, EGA, and DMA).
+The CGA transforms design requirements into initial conceptual designs by leveraging knowledge databases, design heuristics, and brainstorming agents.
+The EGA then translates these abstract concepts into structured system architectures using system modeling tools, reference knowledge, and requirement analysis agents to ensure functional feasibility and scalability.
+After that, the DMA creates manufacturable parametric geometries, performs structural and production-oriented evaluations, and validates compliance with design specifications.
+This localized internal workflow within the entire multi-agent system bridges early-stage concept development with downstream embodiment engineering design and its detailed modeling.

-These stage-level design agents are not static modules, but interactive and adaptive components.
-Each stage-level agent may operate as an individual LLM/MLLM-powered agent or as a coordinated group of agents sharing the same objective.
+The stage-level design agents are not static modules, but interactive and adaptive components.
+Each stage-level agent may operate as an individual foundation model-powered agent or as a coordinated group of agents sharing the same objective.
 Throughout the design process, each agent can dynamically take the lead in decomposing tasks, triggering downstream agents, and coordinating others as needed.
-To support complex operations, each stage-level agent accesses a shared pool of functional agents that provide domain-general capabilities across the design workflow:
+To support complex operations, each stage-level agent accesses a shared pool of functional agents that provide domain-general capabilities across the design process, such as web search agent, database agent, and CAD modeling agent.
+The functional agents are also equipped with capabilities for planning, adaptation, and system information sharing, enabling more intelligent and coordinated collaboration with stage-level agents.
+While Figure 6 illustrates a representative set of agents, real-world design environments may incorporate additional and domain-specific agents to meet specialized functional needs.
+The entire system interacts with human designers, who initiate tasks, receive design outputs, and provide feedback to agents at any stage, through a centralized communication interface.
+Within the system, agents can access external tools and services via standardized protocols \cite{Anthropic2024}.
+All agents operate within a shared information environment, accessing to both short-term and long-term memory, which support cross-agent coordination and cumulative learning throughout the design process.